 For entrepreneurs, filing the right paperwork for your new company is an important milestone, but also an administrative hurdle.
+Once your business is formed, another host of very real challenges will arise, such as determining the equity split with your partners, deciding if your business needs insurance, taking office space and more.
 Determining which formation documents apply to your company largely depends on your business’s structure and the state(s) where your company operates.

 To conduct business in a particular state, many owners must first register their company with the Secretary of State in that jurisdiction.
 Individuals operating a non-registered business put both their personal and business assets at-risk.

 Perhaps the biggest challenge is understanding which formation documents apply to your particular business.
 Formation documents are the forms that must be filed with the state (and sometimes the federal government) to obtain registration – they are, in essence, a contract between you, as the entrepreneur, and the state in which you plan to operate.

 New business owners must declare a business structure (also called a business entity) before they can file formation documents and register their business.
 There are a number of structures to decide from, such as partnerships, corporations, sole proprietorships, non-profit corporations, and limited liability companies (LLCs).

 Which structure is best for your particular business?
 This depends on a multitude of factors, including the type of work or service that your company provides, its risk-level, it’s yearly revenue, and its ownership structure.